 ceilidh in 2006 and has performed at many public ceilidhs in England.
 We

 have done two Playford Balls with Andrew Swaine,caller,for Suffolk Folk

-- the latest being 2016, and will be the band for the Norwich Historical
+- the latest being 2016, and was the band for the Norwich Historical

 Society Playford Ball in November 2016.

 Mary is also part of the ceilidh band English Rebellion ( Nick & Mary